Fed Explains YNW Melly Mistrial. Will He Be Released?

 They did not prove it.

-All right, the prosecutor was by herself doing this goddamn case.
+The prosecutor was by herself doing this goddamn case.

-Okay, she didn't have a second or third chair helping her out.
+She didn't have a second or third chair helping her out.

-Or maybe she had an assistant, it looked like, but she it doesn't look like she had another actual attorney that knew the case.
+Or maybe she had an assistant, it looked like, but she doesn't look like she had another actual attorney that knew the case.

 Like way too much time, dude.

-Like they spent like two weeks plus just on trying to establish that Melly was a gang member with the G Shine Bloods, talking about the gang culture, showing text messages.
+Like they spent like two weeks plus just on trying to establish that Melly was a gang member with the G-Shine bloods, talking about the gang culture, showing text messages.

 Now, why do I say that they spent too much time on it?